Sean-Mc-Mahon/McTasticRecipes/README.md

 - [Pattaya](https://fonts.google.com/specimen/Pattaya?query=patt) : Logo & Headings, used for it's flowing relaxed style.
 - [Montserrat](https://fonts.google.com/specimen/Montserrat?query=montse) : Body, used for it's excellent readability.

-Font sizes for the headings are mostly responsive using the calc() function.

 #### Media

-All images, models and featured products are the authors own.
-Logos are also produced by the author.
+All images, and recipes are the authors own unless provided by other users.
+Logos are also produced by the author using Affinity Design.

 #### Wireframes

 I used Balsamiq and figma to create the wireframes.
 The layout has altered since I created the wireframes as I decided to replace the contact page with a newsletter sign up in the footer.
 The parallax felt too distracting and so that has been omitted.
+Originally there were to be seperate pages for Cooking/Baking/snacks but instead I implemented a feature to filter recipes by category.
 I used affinity designer to design the logo, I went through many iterations of the design until I was happy with two final logos, one for the navigation bar on the site and the other for the browser tab icon.

 - [Balsamiq Wireframe](https://github.com/Sean-Mc-Mahon/McTasticRecipes/blob/master/wireframes/mctastic-wire.pdf)